 …in the Kvarner Riviera…

-The sailing regatta Fiumanka – now in its 26th year – will see boats sail from Rijeka to Omisalj and back; there are also plenty more additional accompanying events for participants and spectators besides!
+The sailing regatta Fiumanka – now in its 27th year – will see boats sail from Rijeka to Omisalj and back; there are also plenty more additional accompanying events for participants and spectators besides!
+It will take place from 10th to 13th June 2026.

 …in Split…